 Rent hikes, ghastly roommates, noisy neighborhoods—these are only a few reasons why New Yorkers tend to move every two to three years.
 Unfortunately, hunting for an apartment is only half the battle.
 It can feel like a full-time job to pack your life away in boxes and lug your loot safely to your new abode while keeping in mind that you have to clean, reorganize and unpack once all the heavy-lifting is done.
 That’s why you should totally consider hiring full-time movers like the ultra-efficient and trustworthy folks of FlateRate Moving.
 You shouldn’t have to sacrifice a precious weekend (or a whole month) by packing and stressing when you could be boozing and enjoying the city so nice, they named it twice.
-To smooth your transition from one borough to the next (even if you’re just relocating down the block), here are 10 simple but efficient tips for moving in NYC.
+To smooth your transition from one borough to the next (even if you’re just relocating down the block), here are 10 simple but efficient tips for moving to NYC.

 Throw a moving party!

-Think about it: You have food in the fridge, snacks in the pantry and booze in the liquor cabinet that you probably don’t want to move.
+Think about it: You have food in the fridge, snacks in the pantry, and booze in the liquor cabinet that you probably don’t want to move.
 Lure your closest friends to help you pack with the prospect of free grub and booze!
 Don’t worry: You can replenish your stash by throwing a housewarming party once you’re settled in your new digs.

 Scavenge for packing supplies